guangliang-nlp/guangliang-nlp.github.io/_pages/about.md

 <section id="lab">
 <h2>Lab</h2>

-<p>I direct the <strong>[Lab Name]</strong> at Indiana University.
-We work on natural language processing, computational pragmatics, and machine morality.
-The lab is located at [building/campus].</p>
+<p>I direct the <strong>Human Language Technology Lab</strong> at Indiana University.
+We work on natural language processing, computational pragmatics, and machine morality.</p>

 <details>
 <summary style="cursor:pointer; font-weight:600; margin-bottom:0.8em;">Prospective students</summary>
 <p style="margin-top:0.8em;">I am actively looking for motivated Ph.D. students and postdocs.
-If you are interested in joining the lab, please apply through the <a href="#">Indiana University CS Ph.D. program</a> and mention my name in your application.
+If you are interested in joining the lab, please apply through the <a href="#">Indiana University CS/DS/HCI Ph.D. program</a> and mention my name in your application.
 Feel free to email me a brief introduction along with your CV.</p>
 </details>

 <h3 style="margin-top:1.2em;">Current Members</h3>